Macronutrients VS. Micronutrients

 Another strategy is to super hydrate outside of meal times and drink very little with your meal.
 Good hydration outside of meals will help with bowel motility.
 Good motility is important to reduce microbial fermentation and toxicity in the body.

-Fresh lemon juice or apple cider vinegar (ACV) added to meats and vegetables as a marinade or added before consumption can help pre-metabolized the food for better digestion.
+Fresh lemon juice or apple cider vinegar (ACV) added to meats and vegetables as a marinade or added before consumption can help pre-metabolize the food for better digestion.
 Fermented vegetables (sauerkraut, kimchi, pickles, etc.) and fermented drinks (ACV, coconut water kefir) can help with enzyme and stomach acid production.
-Other high enzyme foods include avocados, sprouts, ginger, pineapple, aloe vera, garlic, coconut, spirulina and chlorella.
+Other high-enzyme foods include avocados, sprouts, ginger, pineapple, aloe vera, garlic, coconut, spirulina, and chlorella.

 You can also use supplemental HCl and digestive enzymes to optimize your digestion.
 Two of my favorites are Acid ProZyme and SuperDZyme.

-Acid ProZyme contains a variety of compounds which support gastric acidity, digestion and normal gastrointestinal flora.
+Acid ProZyme contains a variety of compounds that support gastric acidity, digestion, and normal gastrointestinal flora.
 SuperDZyme has a wide variety of bioavailable enzymes and survives in a wide pH Range, such as that found in the stomach and small intestine.

 Take Micronutrient Support Supplements